 What are you talents and what is your spiritual gift?

 Mat 25:15 To one he gave five talents [each talent was up to 200 lbs of gold or silver], to another, two, and to another, one, EACH ACCORDING TO HIS OWN ABILITY; and he went on his journey.

 When it comes to discerning the differences between our various natural talents and our one spiritual gift, there are differences between the two.
-Too often, though, we can confuse them or even ignore our God-given talents to focus on our more “spiritual” side and our Christian spiritual gift because we’re “more spiritual” in our lives.
+Too often, though, we can confuse them or even ignore our God-given physical, emotional, and mental abilities to focus on our more “spiritual” side and our Christian spiritual gift because we’re “more spiritual” in our lives.
 Notice the word in the above verse: Ability!Thayer’s Greek Lexicon says of this Greek word (δύναμιςdynamic) says of this word, “inherent power, power residing in a thing by virtue of its nature, or which a person or thing exerts and puts forth.”
 Notice that nowhere in this parable does it mention a spiritual gift.
 That’s later in the New Testament, which makes this word significant regarding our natural talents.

 I was lying in bed this morning reflecting on what has transpired in my life these last few weeks.
 Mostly cantankerous comments toward me (not just one comment, but multiple comments from multiple sources about many topics).
 You know what I’m talking about.

 When you say something that is on your mind or if you’re like me, thinking out loud about a topic, and individuals get “diarrhea of the mouth, constipation of the brain” and become critical of your thoughts and words, based on their thoughts.
 As if you’re wrong for thinking or questioning what you’re thinking.
 Or as it is in most cases, judging you, i.e. condemning your thoughts, rather than judging you, i.e. weighing and weighing in on, what you’re thinking.